afrid18/afrid18.github.io/content/post/week3-at-GSoC/index.md

 Hello I am back again with my another GSoC weekly report and in this blog post I will share what I worked on the previous week.

 As discussed in the previous [previous post], my mentor and I have decided to go with extending implementation of `FakePkg` class, just to keep everything simple.
-Whereas with mocking, it would be hard to mock every peice inner piece of functions and other required binary operations.
+Whereas with mocking, it would be hard to mock every inner piece of functions and other required binary operations.
 Which eventually consume more design to `Pkg` class itself and this approach will also take more time.
 However, there a big scope to the project and hence there might be improvements in future.

 [previous post]: /post/week2-at-gsoc/